 1. Comprehensive Examination - Students choosing this option must successfully complete a six-hour comprehensive examination, typically after all course work is completed or during the last term that they are registered for course work.
 Comprehensive examinations are given each term.
-Examination questions are developed by the

-MSIR faculty and approved by the Chair.
+Examination questions are developed by the MSIR faculty and approved by the Chair.
 Students must pass by successfully demonstrating the ability to integrate and synthesize information obtained from the course work.
-The comprehensive examination is graded by a minimum of two full-time and selected part-time MSIR faculty, reviewed by the Chair, and certified by the Graduate Dean.
-Troy University faculty and staff administer comprehensive examinations.
+The comprehensive examination is graded by a

-Thesis - Students choosing the thesis option must register for IR 6668 (3 credit hours) and IR 6669 (3 credit hours) as their last two courses in the program.
+- minimum of two full-time and selected part-time MSIR faculty, reviewed by the Chair, and certified by the Graduate Dean.
+Troy University faculty and staff administer comprehensive examinations - 2.
+Thesis \- Students choosing the thesis option must register for IR 6668 (3 credit hours) and IR 6669 (3 credit hours) as their last two courses in the program.
 They must successfully research, write, and defend their thesis while taking IR 6668 and IR 6669.
 This process involves directed research in selected areas of international relations, based on the student's proposal, related to the student's needs, with the advice and approval of a thesis adviser and a faculty reader, and culminating in a substantive research paper of appropriate depth and scholarship.
 Students will receive a Pass or Fail for the two thesis courses, no letter grade.
-Students completing this option are not required to take the Comprehensive Examination.

-The thesis option is not available to eTROY students.
+Students completing this option are not required to take the Comprehensive Examination. - \ The thesis option is not available to eTROY students.
+Divisional Chair approval is required prior to enrolling for the thesis option.
+Students must obtain faculty support for their thesis prior to seeking such approval.